mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 }
 ```

-We are using a blank interface to constrain what objects are events.
+We are using a blank interface to constrain which objects are events.

 We now need to define a few events: